-Listed companies also have to publish a corporate governance report together with the annual financial statements.
-Besides certain information on the organisation, composition and remuneration of the boards of the company, and on the measures to promote appropriate representation of women on the management board, the supervisory board and in executive positions, the report in particular has to include a corporate governance statement.
-This statement has to include information whether – and if so, in what form – the company deviates from any comply or explain rules of the Corporate Governance Code.
+Listed companies also have to publish a corporate governance report with the annual financial statements.
+Besides certain information about the organisation, composition and remuneration of the boards of the company, and on the measures to promote appropriate representation of women on the management board, the supervisory board and in executive positions, the report in particular has to include a corporate governance statement.
+This statement has to include information as to whether – and if so, in what form – the company deviates from any comply or explain rules of the Corporate Governance Code.

 - public authorities;

-- credit and financial institutions, attorneys, auditors, tax advisers, as well as certain other professionals for the purpose of performing know your customer checks; and
+- credit and financial institutions, attorneys, auditors, tax advisers, as well as certain other professionals for the purpose of performing know-your-customer checks; and

-- any other person or entity that can prove a legitimate interest in connection with the prevention of money laundering or terrorist financing;
+- any other person or entity that can prove a legitimate interest in connection with the prevention of money laundering or terrorist financing; and

 i Shareholder rights and powers